Call Us Now : (404) 567-5515

 Call our 24-hour lawyer number: 404-567-5515.
 We are ready to help you or your family member and do our best to get a DUI reduced to reckless driving Georgia.

 This is an easy answer: forever.
 If you enter a guilty plea, then you will have this criminal record until you go to the grave.

 If you have an emergency, our traffic ticket attorneys can answer your questions.
-Above, Cory Yager (an ex-police officer), Bubba Head, and Larry Kohn are shown.
+Above, Cory Yager (an ex-police officer in Georgia), Bubba Head, and Larry Kohn are shown.
 Compare our credentials and lawyer ratings to ANY other law office in Georgia that specializes in DUI defense.

 When a loved one is in jail, the sooner we can get involved, the more likely for a great outcome.
-Police will continue to question drivers who do not know about their right to remain silent and get incriminatory information.
+Police will continue to question and get incriminatory information from drivers who do not know about their right to remain silent.

 Call the top-rated DUI law firm in Atlanta if you want to know “is reckless driving in GA a felony?”
 If attorney ratings are important to you, our DUI lawyers pass that test.
 On AVVO alone, our three DUI attorneys have amassed nearly 600 5-star reviews.